-Mississippi judge grants Curtis Flowers bail after six trials end in mistrial or overturned convictions
+Curtis Flowers posts bail after 23 years and 6 trials that ended in mistrial or overturned convictions

 In November, four black Attala County residents filed a class-action lawsuit against Evans, who took office in 1992, saying "he and his assistants have employed a policy, custom, or use of discriminatorily striking black jurors with peremptory challenges."

-In the suit, which also includes the NAACP Legal Defense and Educational Fund and the MacArthur Justice Center, the plaintiffs allege Evans' office was 6.7 more likely to remove a black juror than a white one, and that discrepancy was "even more pronounced" when the defendant was black.
+In the suit, which also includes the NAACP Legal Defense and Educational Fund and the MacArthur Justice Center, the plaintiffs allege Evans' office was 4.4 times more likely to remove a black juror than a white one, and the discrepancy was "even more pronounced" when the defendant was black.

 Monday's arguments

-Note: Correction: This story has been updated to accurately reflect the strike rate of black jurors by the Mississippi prosecutor cited in the lawsuit.